 I’m going to start with Systems Thinking.
 That phrase has caused all kinds of bother, having been used over the years to mean all sorts of things: from a bit of Pot Noodle Project Management (just add water) to achieving some sort of Quantum Transcendence (a near-Buddha orbit).
-Arguably invented by the early Cyberneticians, the phrase in terms of its contemporary lexicon should be synonymous with Russ Ackoff, but similar phrases have been attributed to all kinds of clever bods over the years.
+This form of Tinkering was arguably invented by the early Cyberneticians, but in terms of its contemporary lexicon you’re better off sticking with Russ Ackoff.
+However these management theorists didn’t invent the study of systems and similar phrases have been attributed to all kinds of clever bods over the years.
 Ironically in talking about systems, they were typically hidden away in the depths of their silos of physics, engineering, mathematics, biology, psychology, computation and philosophy going all the way back to a couple of ancient oriental geezers.

 In reality that sort of thinking should be called metaphysics which albeit unfashionable, is one of the myriad ways of thinking systematically, that is Philosophy.
 Systems Thinking is not simply thinking systematically, as you can do that and legitimately invent all kinds of nonsense that has nothing to do with how Systems actually work.
-And boy have we got some of that claptrap in close proximity to the word System: mostly spiralling around some happyclappy who has drawn their 5/7/9/12 point list of equivocal platitudes into a shape that they peddle with furious confidence.
+And boy have we got some of that claptrap in close proximity to the word System: mostly spiralling around some HappyClappy who has drawn their 5/7/9/12 point list of equivocal platitudes into a shape that they peddle with furious confidence.

 There are also such things as open systems.
 Complex, adaptive, emergent, alive and dynamic and there are very different concepts, methods and tools that are applicable in these sorts of spaces.
-Nonlinearity, storytelling and sense-making and these are also referred to within Systems Thinking.
+Nonlinearity, equifinality and sense-making and these are also referred to within Systems Thinking.
 All systems are nested, I know, but trying to apply closed system methods in an open system, causes most of the organisational disasters that we are currently confronting.